mj-xmr/SolOptXMR/docs/automation.md

 In a nutshell, if all the prerequisites are met, it allows to wake up a computer, that was earlier put into the *suspended* mode, via a packet sent through Ethernet cable from the low powered controlling machine.
 One thing to keep in mind here is, that from my experience, the packet is best to be sent via a controller that's nearest to the suspended machine in terms of the network's topology, meaning under the same network switch.
 This means that even though you could setup everything correctly on the target machine, the WOL might still not work, if the packet is sent via already a second network switch along the way.
-Don't get discouraged by this and just move the contolling machine "closer" - under the same network switch.
+Don't get discouraged by this and just move the controlling machine "closer" - under the same network switch.

-### WOL Howto
+### WOL HowTo

 This is an excerpt from [Debian Wiki](https://wiki.debian.org/WakeOnLan)